bus710/Arduino-pico-development-in-linux/README.md

 ## Configure upload permission

-Although pico boards supports UF2 (so firmware update can be done by drag and drop), it can be little cumbersome during development phase.
-Arduino-cli can put pico boards into bootloader mode when reset (so no need to press the boot button on the board), but the udev configuration should be applied prior to any sketch uploading.
+Although pico boards support UF2 (so firmware update can be done by drag and drop), it can be little cumbersome during development phase.
+Arduino-cli can put pico boards into bootloader mode when reset (so no need to press the boot button on the board).
+To allow that, the udev configuration should be applied prior to any sketch uploading.
 ```sh
 $ arduino-cli core update-index
 $ arduino-cli core install arduino:mbed_rp2040